PavanUriti/Analytics_Dashboard_API/README.md

 # # Real-Time Analytics Dashboard API

 A real-time analytics dashboard built with Fastify, PostgreSQL, InfluxDB, Kafka, and Mercurius.
-This project showcases how to capture, process, and visualize event data in real time.
+This project showcases how to capture, process, and visualize user click events in real time.
+It leverages Mercurius for GraphQL, enabling efficient data querying and real-time updates.

 ## Table of Contents